httpie/cli/README.rst

     X-Foo: Bar

-There are a couple of default headers that HTTPie sets, but they can easily be overwritten:
+There are a couple of default headers that HTTPie sets:

 .. code-block:: http